Why Dark Chocolate is Good for You: 5 Health Benefits + 5 Tips

 Tips for Using Dark Chocolate

 Dark chocolate is simply delicious.
-But it does not always have to stay with the conventional snack variety as a bar.
+But it does not always have to be consumed as a conventional bar snack.
 High-quality dark chocolate is suitable for a wide variety of treats.

 It is ideal for melting.
 Perfect for wrapping fruit like strawberries or bananas in a chocolate shell, but there are much more unusual culinary chocolate creations.